openstack/openstack-manuals/doc/cli-reference/source/ceilometer.rst

   other alarms.

 ``alarm-create``
   Create a new alarm (Deprecated).
-Use alarm- threshold-create instead.
+Use alarm-threshold-create instead.

 ``alarm-delete``
   Delete an alarm.